Annual Rx checkup

 Did you know that seniors are responsible for 77% of all prescription drug purchases?http://kff.org/medicare/fact-sheet/the-medicare-prescription-drug-benefit-fact-sheet/

 You qualify to enroll in a Part D plan in the same ways you qualify for Medicare Part A and Part B: by turning age 65 (and having enough work credits), by collecting Disability, or due to certain illnesses.
 You may enroll in Part D any time during your Initial Election Period or during the Annual Election Period each year, which occurs October 15 through December 7.
 Enrollment is a Part D plan is never automatic, and therefore it is important you contact a licensed agent to sign up for prescription drug coverage.
+Unless you have another form of creditable drug coverage, you must enroll in a Medicare Part D by law or you could face penalties.

-Prescription drug plans can often be the most confusion part of your Medicare journey; My Medicare Partners will research your medications and the available plans to provide you with estimated costs, ways to avoid the donut hole, and tips on saving money!
+Prescription drug plans can often be the most confusion part of your Medicare journey.
+My Medicare Partners will research your medications and the available plans to provide you with estimated costs, ways to avoid the donut hole, and tips on saving money!
 We’ll also check to see if you qualify for Extra Help and lower drug costs.
 Call us now for your free Annual Rx Checkup and for an easy explanation of the donut hole!

 Our licensed Medicare Agents go through 40 hours of annual certification to ensure they are qualified to assist our members and provide an annual Rx checkup each year – at no cost to you!